NaVaClustering/Experiments/README.md

 `...`

 After, for training NaVa you need specify his Hyperparameter and then you could use his text features( latent representation) for clustetring general text.
-Check this [code](https://github.com/NaVaClustering/Experiments/blob/main/NaVA/NaVA_Example.ipynb) to see how NaVA could be trained in a toy sample scenario.
+Check this [code](https://github.com/NaVaClustering/Experiments/blob/main/NaVA/NaVA_Example.ipynb) to see how MVAE-BM could be trained in a toy sample scenario.

 ###  NaVa attention mechanism